Growing up in Indiana, Phil Crone loved having a bedroom in the basement.

 He said that started to change in the 1980s.

 “We were saying 'OK, let’s build a structure that would work above ground.
 Now, let’s build a hole and stick it down in the ground,'” he said.
 “Obviously [that] doesn’t work too well.”

 Tom Werling runs North Texas Basements.
 He was at a walkout basement that he's building in a ritzy neighborhood in Fort Worth.
 He said he spends a lot of his day just trying to convince people that basements are possible and affordable.

 His truck decal reads: “Basements in Texas?
 Sure!”

 “Oh I don’t know if I’m on a mission to convince everybody but it sure seems like it,” he said.
 “I get these calls every day and it’s like, 'It’s not rocket science people; yes, you can have it.'”

 Werling builds few dozen basements a year.
 The rest of the time, he’s fixing failed foundations.

-He says the slab-on-grade foundations that are common in North Texas end up cracked by that heaving expansive soil.
-Putting in a basement that drains properly – or even just a deeper foundation -- that becomes more stable, he says.
+He said the slab-on-grade foundations that are common in North Texas end up cracked by that heaving, expansive soil.
+Putting in a basement that drains properly – or even just a deeper foundation — becomes more stable, he said.
 It’s just good building.

-“A basement would cure all our problems," he says.
+“A basement would cure all our problems," he said.
 "It wouldn’t hurt our problems, or create more problems.
 It would cure every problem we’ve got here.”

 As for cost?
 Sure, his clients spend thousands more up front.
 But that gets them greater efficiency running utilities through the bottom of the house, and something crucial in a Texas summer: space that stays naturally cool.